fxbox/webaudio-kws-node/README.md

-# psjs - PocketSphinx JS
+# WebAudio API Keyword spotting

 This is a wrapper around [pocketsphinx.js](https://github.com/syl22-00/pocketsphinx.js) designed for use in the browser in conjunction with the WebAudio API and any